-FORM 20-F

-☐ REGISTRATION STATEMENT PURSUANT TO SECTION 12(b) OR (g) OF THE SECURIT TIES EXCHANGE ACT OF 1934 or $\hfill \square$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHABILITY.
-ANGE ACT OF 1934 For the fiscal year ended December 3 1, 2016 or $\hfill\Box$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX CCHANGE ACT OF 1934 For the transition period from to or $\hfill \square$ SHELL COMPANY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE ES EXCHANGE ACT OF 1934 Date of event requiring this shell company re port Commission file number: 0-2121 18 GILAT SATELLITE NETWORKS LTD. (Exact name of Registrant as specified in its charter) ISRAEL (Jurisdiction of incorporation or organi zation) Gilat House, 21 Yegia Kapayim Street, Kiryat Arye, Pet (Address of principal executive offi Securities registered or to be registered pursuant to Se ction 12(b) of the Act: Title of each class Ordinary Shares, NIS 0.20 nominal value Name of each exchange on which registered NASDAQ Global Select Market Securities registered or to be registered pursuant of Section on 12(g) of the Act: None Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock at the close of the period covered by the annual report: 54,592,667 Ordinary Shares, NIS 0.20 nominal (as of December 31, 2016) value per share Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se curities Act.
-Yes □ No ⊠

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes □ No ⊠ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electro Rule 405 of Regulation S-T (232.405 of this chapter) during the Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated the Exchange Act.
-(Check one): d filer, an accelerated filer, or a nor n-accelerated filer.
-See definition n of "accelerated filer and large accelerated filer" in Rule 12b-2 of Large accelerated filer \square Accelerat ed filer ⊠ Non-accelerated filer \square Indicate by check mark which basis of accounting the registrant l nas used to prepare the financial st tatements included in this filing : ⊠ U.S. GAAP ☐ International Financial Repo orting Standards as Accounting Standards Board □ Other If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 □ Item 18 □ If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ This report on Form 20-F is being incorporated by reference into our Registration Statements on Form S-8 (Registration Nos.
-333-180552, 333-187021, 333-204867 and 333-210820). Ϊ
+FORM 20-F ☐ REGISTRATION STATEMENT PURSUANT TO S ACT OF 1934 SECTION 12(b) OR (g) OF THE SECURITIES EXCHANGE or ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 or , ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to or ☐ SHELL COMPANY REPORT PURSUANT TO SE OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT Date of event requiring this shell company report Commission file nu mber: 0-21218 GILAT SATELLITE DE (Exact name of Registrant as ISRAI (Jurisdiction of incorpora Gilat House, 21 Yegia Kapayim Street, Kir (Address of principal Securities registered or to be registered p oursuant to Section 12(b) of the Act: Title of each class Ordinary Shares, NIS 0.20 nominal value Name of each exchange on which registered NASDAQ Global Select Market Securities registered or to be registered purs suant of Section 12(g) of the Act: None Securities for which there is a reporting obligation n pursuant to Section 15(d) of the Act: None Indicate the number of outstanding shares of each of the issuer's cl the annual report: asses of capital or common stock at the close of the period covered by 54,737,267 Ordinary Shares, NIS (as of Decembe - Indicate by check mark if the registrant is a well-known seasoned in ssuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⊠ or 15(d) of the Securities Exchange Act nark if the registrant is not required to file reports pursuant to Section 13 Yes □ No ⊠ Indicate by check mark whether the registrant (1) 1934 during the preceding 12 months (or for such filing requirements for the past 90 days. tion 13 or 15(d) of the Securities Exchange Act of to file such reports), and (2) has been subject to Yes ⊠ No □ Rule 405 of Regulation S- T (232.405 of this cha porate Web site, if any, every Interactive Data File pter) during the preceding 12 months (or for such Yes ⊠ No □ Indicate by check mark whether the registrant is company.
+See the definitions of "accelerated files (Check one): on-accelerated filer, or an emerging growth th company" in Rule 12b-2 of the Exchange Act Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Emerging growth company □ AAP, indicate by check mark if the registrant has incial accounting standards provided pursuant to Indicate by check mark which basis of accounting g the registrant has used t to prepare the financial statements included in this filing: ☑ U.S. GAAP ☐ International Financi Standards as issued by the Interna Standards Board □ Other If "Other" has been checked in response to the proto follow. revious question, indicate by check mark which financial statement item the registrant has elected Item 17 □ Item 18 □ If this is an annual report, indicate by check mark whether the registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ This report on Form 20-F is being incorporated b 187021, 333-204867, 333-210820, 333-217022 - stration Statements on Form S-8 (Registration Nos.
+333-180552, 333-